peteweb/add-xcode-ui-tests/README.md

 ### How do I get set up? ###

 * Write some .swift UI Tests for your existing project ([here's a bit of an intro](https://developer.apple.com/videos/play/wwdc2015/406/))
+* Extract these tests out into a separate file folder / location (see the basetests folder for an example)
 * Change the values of the config.json file to directories that are readable/writable (all of which are required and must be absolute or relative to the location you execute the next command)
 * Run `node app.js`
 * Open up the finished XCode project inside your chosen destination directory